Richie765/meteor-todos-splitted/README.md

 When running locally with 'meteor run'
 * For server, just run as usual
-* For client (browser and mobile) use the modified meteor-git
+* For client (browser and mobile) use the modified `meteor-git`
-* For browser, use env vars DDP_URL to specify the server, use ROOT_URL to specify the root url, also used for hot code updates.
+* For browser, use env vars `DDP_URL` to specify the server, use `ROOT_URL` to specify the root url, also used for hot code push.
-* For mobile, specify the same vars, and use --mobile-server and --mobile-root with the same values to be compiled inside the App.
+* For mobile, specify the same vars, and use `--mobile-server` and `--mobile-root` with the same values to be compiled inside the App.

 Building and running a bundle, server
 * Build and run as usual

 Building a bundle, client part
-* Use the modified meteor-git
+* Use the modified `meteor-git`
-* When building for mobile, specify the --mobile-server and --mobile-root, the initial values to be compiled inside the App.
+* When building for mobile, specify the `--mobile-server` and `--mobile-root`, the initial values to be compiled inside the App.

 Running the bundle, client part
-* Set DDP_URL and ROOT_URL to the same values used when building
+* Set `DDP_URL` and `ROOT_URL` to the same values used when building

 # Test run locally